 The Art of the Joke

-When you watch a masterful stand-up comic, they seem just naturally hilarious.
+When you watch masterful stand-up comics perform, they seem just naturally hilarious.
 Don’t kid yourself.
 This is hard work—a craft like making anything else of value.

 By DAVID MUNRO

 Michelle Buteau started doing stand-up in New York City three days after 9/11.
 The NBC newsroom where she worked offered employees therapy.
 She chose comedy instead. photo courtesy of Mindy Tucker

 It took six years for Caribbean-American comedian Michelle Buteau to make audiences laugh at her Dutch husband’s racist Christmas tradition.
 That may sound like a long time to a non-comic, but to people who make jokes their trade and preoccupation, it’s no shock at all.